StrongKey/FIDO-Server/docs/User_Guide.md

 - js/cbor.js
 - js/fido2demo.js

-## Removing StrongKey FIDO2 Server and Its Components
+## Removing the StrongKey FIDO2 Server and Its Components

 To uninstall StrongKey FIDO2 Server, run the following command from the */usr/local/strongkey* folder: